Wanli Emperor: Succession dispute (1586–1614)

 In 1586, the issue of succession arose when the Emperor elevated his favorite concubine, Lady Zheng, to the rank of "Imperial Noble Consort" (Huang Guifei), placing her only one rank below the Empress and above all other concubines, including Lady Wang, mother of the Emperor's eldest son Zhu Changluo (1582–1620).
-This made it clear to those around him that he favored Lady Zheng's son, Zhu Changxun (1586–1641)—his third son (the second had died in infancy)—over Zhu Changluo as his successor.
+This made it clear to those around him that he favored Lady Zheng's son Zhu Changxun (1586–1641), his third son, over Zhu Changluo as his successor.
 This caused a division among the bureaucracy; some officials defended the rights of the first son based on legal primogeniture, while others aligned themselves with Lady Zheng's son.
-In response to the widespread support for the eldest son's rights among officials, the Emperor postponed his decision.
+The Emperor postponed his decision due to the widespread official support for the eldest son's rights.
 He justified the delay by stating that he was waiting for a son from the Empress.
+(Note: In the Ming dynasty, imperial succession followed the principle of primogeniture.
+According to the Ancestral Instructions of the Hongwu Emperor, the founder of the dynasty, the throne was to be inherited by the eldest son born to the emperor and empress, or by his direct heir, followed by younger sons of the empress.
+Sons born to concubines were excluded from succession.)
 When asked to appoint Zhu Changluo as heir to the throne at the age of eight so that his education could officially begin, the Emperor again defended himself by saying that princes were traditionally taught by eunuchs.

-In 1589, the Emperor agreed to appoint Zhu Changluo as his successor, but Lady Zheng opposed this decision, causing a wave of controversy and, two years later, even arrests when a pamphlet accusing her of conspiring with high officials against the Emperor's eldest son spread in Beijing.
+In 1589, the Emperor agreed to have Zhu Changluo installed as his successor, but Lady Zheng opposed this decision, causing a wave of controversy and, two years later, even arrests when a pamphlet accusing her of conspiring with high officials against the Emperor's eldest son spread in Beijing.
 In an attempt to improve her public image, the Emperor made efforts to portray Lady Zheng in a favorable light.
 This reached its peak in 1594 when he supported her efforts to aid the victims of a famine in Henan.
 He ordered all Beijing officials of the fifth rank and above to contribute to her cause from their incomes.